Halfway Houses in Portland, ME

 • Comprehensive substance use assessment

-• Counseling for families, health education services and counseling for groups
+• Counseling for couples, employment counseling services and counseling for families

 Milestone Recovery Extended Care - 11.2 miles from Portland, ME

-Milestone Recovery Extended Care is a sober living home in Old Orchard Beach, Maine, 04064 zip code.
+Milestone Recovery Extended Care is a halfway house in Old Orchard Beach, Maine, 04064 zip code.

 Address: 28 Portland Avenue, Old Orchard Beach, ME 04064 in York County